 When it was done, I got on the Internet and began searching for information about Walnut Creek.
 It looked like a nice city, not very big but with lots of stores and a big movie theatre and a Regional Center for the Arts.
 I noticed that lots of things in Walnut Creek with the name ‘Diablo’.
-There’s a mountain in Walnut Creek, Mount Diablo, which means ‘Devil Mountain’ in Spanish.
+There’s a 3,849 foot tall mountain in Walnut Creek, Mount Diablo, which means ‘Devil Mountain’ in Spanish.
 That made me laugh!
-It’s a state park with hiking and picnic areas.
+It’s a state park with hiking and picnic areas, and Mount Diablo is over twice as high as the highest point in Ohio.
 Neat!
-There is one middle school, Walnut Creek Intermediate School.
-Elementary schools there only have kindergarten to fifth grade, and the Intermediate school has grades six through eight.
-The things that would be most different than my school in Cincinnati is that it has a lot more buildings, and I’d be going to a different classroom for each class.
-It’s also a lot bigger school, almost three times as many kids in only three grades.
-I printed up a bunch of stuff and gave copies to Mom and Dad so they could read about Walnut Creek.

 Mom looked at Dad and at me and asked, “I love this house!
 Do you guys like it as much as I do?
 Is this the right house for us?”